The Waltz In Swingtime

 EmArcy MG 36112

 Terrific cover art graces this fine mid-50s jazz set.
-Saye seems to have disappeared (at least in online references that I can find) after the release of his next (third) EmArcy album titled, A Double Shot Of Joe Saye (1958).
+Saye seems to have disappeared (from online references) after the release of his next (third) EmArcy album titled, A Double Shot Of Joe Saye (1958).

 From the back cover: Joe Saye, an indomitable 34-year-old pianist who had been born in Glasgow, Scotland and had become known and appreciated throughout Britain, arrived in America in December 1955.
 The main purpose of the trip of Joe and his wife was to save the sight of their baby son's eye; and happily, that goal has been achieved.
 Joe himself has been sightless since two.